easej-txc-lab-2025/lab/README.md

 # Make an application change and test locally

-## Start Dev Mod and review the app
+## Start Dev Mode and review the app

 You're now going to act as a developer for the application.
 In this section, you'll develop and test a change locally, and in subsequent sections, you'll deliver the code and eventually deploy the updated application it to an environment.